Menu

 Why Post-Surgery Clothing Matters

-Right after breast augmentation, your body needs time to heal.
+Right after breast augmentation surgery, your body needs time to heal.
 Swelling, tenderness, and incisions can make certain fabrics and types of clothing very uncomfortable, so what you wear really matters when it comes to healing properly and with the maximum amount of comfort.
-Tight clothing can put pressure on your chest, irritate your incision sites, and make movement more difficult.
+Tight clothes can put pressure on your chest, irritate your incision sites, and make movement more difficult.

 When planning what to wear after breast augmentation, the goal is to give your body the best conditions possible to recover smoothly.
 With the right clothing, you’ll feel more at ease as you heal and get back into your daily routine.